ChainShot/Chainlink-Content/projects/API Calls/0.8.4/Fulfill/task.md

 ## Fullfill

-After you have made your request to a Chainlink node, on a future, **completely separate transaction** that request will eventually be fulfilled.
+After you have made your request to a Chainlink node; in a future, **completely separate transaction**, that request will eventually be fulfilled.
 When it does, your callback function will be invoked.
 This is the one that you specified in the `buildChainlinkRequest` method.

 ### <emoji id="checkered_flag" /> Your Goal: Set the Rainfall